brandur/sorg/content/fragments-drafts/chatty-pyramid.md

 material like documentation, testing, or tooling.
-Oftentimes it's not even possible to figure out how to get a system configured and running without help from the original author, let alone modify a particularly complex part of its inner workings.
+Oftentimes it's not even possible to figure out how to get a system configured and running without help from the original author, let alone add a complicated new feature or squash a subtle bug.
 Employees start to reach out to each other because there's no other choice, and this builds to a chatty culture where each person is spending the lion's share of their time talking to other people.

-The downside of the chatty pyramid
-The
-structure's center of mass is somewhere in middle management, and even moreso when factoring in pay grades.
+## The search for an alternative (#alternatives)

+The chatty pyramid is an imperfect structure.
+It mitigates the effect of communication explosion, but only by treating the symptoms while ignoring the cause.
+Intra-team communication still eats into big parts of an IC's total work week which means that per person efficiency stays relatively low.
+Keeping teams small also means more managers, and more managers to manage the managers, and more managers to manage the managers' managers, so more often than not the pyramid gets top heavy as an organization continues to grow.

 Lately I've been reading and watching some old favorites like [Valve's employee handbook][valve] and [GitHub's talks on structure][github].
-It's not obvious that these structures were wildly successful for either company, but it's laudible that they were even experimenting with alternatives.
+It's not obvious that these structures were wildly successful for either company, but the key is that they were experimenting!
+The chatty pyramid will continue to reign supreme unless a successful alternative is found, and that alternative won't be designed in a vacuum.

+## A more self-contained future (#self-contained)

 It seems to me that we're forgetting the value of self-service.
 If an employee can get what they need by